Ksenia-G/Texas_Massacre_Shooter_Game/README.md

 ## OBJECTIVE
 1. Carry out exploratory testing.
-2. Document bug reports in Asana
+2. Document bug reports in Asana with links to screen recordings.

 ## TEST DOCUMENTATION
-Bug reports can be found [here](Texas_Massacre_Shooter_Game/Bug_Reports/) in .pdf format.
-Links become clickable once the file is downloaded on your desktop.
+Click [HERE](Texas_Massacre_Shooter_Game/Bug_Reports/) to view the Bug Reports in .pdf format.
+Links to screen recordings become clickable once the file is downloaded onto your computer.